lichenbiostat/scGRN/README.md

 gexpr = gexpr[rowSums(gexpr != 0) > 5,]
 ```

-Now we will start using the functions in our package.
+Now we will start running our pipeline.

 **Step1: find interaction**